hyperledger-archives/sawtooth-rfcs/text/0045-docker-proxy.md

 ```

 Use the following, which works in proxy and non-proxy environments.
-Although not proxy-related, this example also has retry logic and uses
+Although not proxy-related, this example also has retry logic and
-two keyservers for robustness:
+installs packages `curl` and `gnupg2` which are not in a minimized
+Docker image.

 ```
 RUN apt-get update && apt-get install -yq curl gnupg2